 So if you do decide to use the public WiFi at the coffee shop, make sure it’s the right account and that you log out after every trip.
 “Because from the time that you last visited the coffee shop, maybe some criminal has figured out to fake that WiFi connection signal,” Kelso says.
 “So you go connecting to the hacker’s WiFi connection as opposed to the actual coffee shop.”
-Learn about some other ways not to get hacked.

 At the airport

 Stuck at the airport and decide to do some online banking?
 Not smart.
 Airports are another high-volume location where hackers may target people who use public WiFi.
 And keep in mind it’s not just someone getting into your bank account that you need to consider.
 “If you’re a business owner and you use social media, there’s a good chance that there could be a credit card or two with that social media account where they can get whatever credit card is associated with that account and make purchases in your name,” Kelso says.

 At a hotel

 Hotel chains also have a lot of people looking for access to WiFi.
 Be careful about using any public computers in them.
 Because if you log onto an account, tell it to save your password information, and forget to log out, somebody else can come by and access your account.
 And if you’re logged on into your banking account, someone can go in and make changes.
 “They can transfer funds and they can change the two-factor identification to go to their device as opposed to your device,” Kelso says.
 “And there would be no indicator to you that a stranger logged into your financial account.”
 Make sure you don’t ignore these computer security warnings.